 Because of the synthetic materials used, the socks will remain put while keeping your shins toasty.
 The spandex acts as a weather barrier, keeping the cold out while allowing your warm body heat to pass through.

-The pricing is also unbeatable: $26 for four pairs of socks.
-This pair is the most outstanding value on high-quality merino wool socks that I’ve seen.
+The pricing is also unbeatable.
+This pair is the most outstanding value on high-quality merino wool heated socks that I’ve seen.

 10. Heat Holders Men’s Original